MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/monitor-page-checker.md

 ---
-title: Use Monitor to troubleshoot custom page behavior in a model-driven app
+title: "Use Monitor to troubleshoot custom page behavior in a model-driven app"
-description: "Monitor can help you debug and diagnose problems, which help you build faster, more reliable apps." ms.custom: "" ms.date: 08/11/2020 ms.reviewer: "matp"
+description: "Monitor can help you debug and diagnose problems with custom pages" ms.custom: "" ms.date: 08/11/2020 ms.reviewer: "matp"